seo6oss/sanitise/README.md

 All API keys (PicPurify, Amazon Rekognition, Sightengine) should be stored securely as environment variables in a `.env` file and **never** committed directly to your repository.
 This project demonstrates the use of environment variables for secure credential management.

+### Additional Security Measures

+For enhanced security and privacy when managing your iCloud photos, consider the following:

+*   **Apple Lockdown Mode:** While primarily designed for extreme, targeted cyberattacks, enabling Lockdown Mode on your Apple devices can impact how iCloud photos are accessed and shared.
+Specifically, Shared Albums may be removed from the Photos app, and location information might be automatically excluded when sharing photos.
+Be aware of these implications if you use Lockdown Mode.
+*   **Virtual Private Network (VPN):** Using a reputable VPN service can encrypt your internet connection, providing an additional layer of security and privacy, especially when downloading or uploading sensitive data.
+This helps protect your data from potential eavesdropping or interception on unsecured networks.
+*   **Strong Passwords and Two-Factor Authentication (2FA):** Always use strong, unique passwords for your Apple ID and other online accounts.
+Ensure Two-Factor Authentication (2FA) is enabled for your Apple ID to significantly enhance the security of your iCloud account.